 10. Players must be fully paid up members of the club that they represent.

 11. All players are representatives of the League and, as such, are responsible for their behaviour during matches, both towards other players and spectators alike.
 Any behaviour deemed to bring the reputation of the League into disrepute would be dealt with by the Management Committee.
 This also applies to comments made on social networking sites.

 12. The home team shall provide a player to act as a referee and whose decision shall be final.
-The home team will be expected to provide food for the visiting team.
+The provision of food, after League matches will be expected to be provided by the Home team.

 13. In League matches, all teams shall play at home and away unless otherwise agreed by the Management Committee.

 14. In League matches, the home team shall be responsible for, promptly notifying the Secretary of the full results of the match.
-Result cards must be with the Secretary within one week from the date of the match.
+Result cards must be with the Secretary within one week from the date of the match and the ‘on line’ cards within 48 hours of the match.
 Failure to comply with this will incur a penalty point being deducted from the home team’s score.

 15. Prior to postponing matches due to player shortage, teams should endeavour to source a player/players from a lower division team if possible.
 If matches are postponed/cancelled, the team unable to fulfil the fixture must give at least 24 hours notice to their opponents, inform the Secretary, and give their opponents 3 alternative, non-consecutive dates within 21 days from the date of the cancelled match, playing the rearranged fixture within that 21 day period.
 The team cancelled upon must accept one of the dates offered.
 Under no circumstances will matches be allowed to be cancelled within 21 days of the end of the season.
 Rule 25 is not affected by this stipulation.